Article Written by Randi G. Fine, Narcissistic Abuse Expert

 6. Take a hiatus from the friendship.
 You deserve a time out and you deserve to enjoy your life.

 7. Keep yourself busy.
 Fill your schedule with plans, commitments, and time with other friends.

-8. Gradually distance yourself from the friendship by spending less and less time with them.
+8. Gradually distance yourself from the friendship by spending less and less time with the person.

-9. Recommend that they seek professional therapy.
-If they are seeing a therapist that is not helping them, insist that they find another one.
+9. Recommend that your friend seek professional therapy.
+If he or she is already seeing a therapist and is not getting better, insist that your friend find another one.

-10. Recommend that they see a doctor who can evaluate them and if necessary prescribe anti-anxiety or anti-depression medications.
+10. Recommend that the person see a doctor who can do a proper evaluation and if necessary prescribe anti-anxiety or anti-depression medications.